EngrZaks/fcc-node-microservice-projects/README.md

 ### Description:

-this is going to be a single web App that shows my FreeCodeCamp NodeJs microservices projects in the form of a portfolio.
+this is going to be a single web App that shows all my FreeCodeCamp NodeJs microservices projects in the form of a portfolio.
 Other pages will be added in due course